yashogunjal/cute_kernel_projects/README.md

 # Cute Kernel Projects

-A collection of small cute kernel projects with a hint of wannabe-coolness
+A collection of small cute kernel projects with a dash of wannabe-coolness